 - Results:

-- By Northern blotting, full-length VWFCP mRNA was detected only in liver.
+- Northern blot analysis showed that full-length VWFCP mRNA expression was restricted to the liver.

-- VWFCP consists of 1427 amino acid residues and has a signal peptide, a short propeptide terminating in the sequence RQRR, a reprolysin-like metalloprotease domain, a disintegrin-like domain, a thrombospondin-1 repeat, a Cys-rich domain, an ADAMTS spacer, seven additional thrombospondin-1 repeats, and two CUB domains.
+- The protein product (VWFCP) is composed of 1,427 amino acids and contains multiple domains: a signal peptide, a short propeptide ending in RQRR, a reprolysin-like metalloprotease domain, a disintegrin-like domain, one thrombospondin-1 repeat, a cysteine-rich region, an ADAMTS spacer, seven additional thrombospondin-1 repeats, and two CUB domains.

-- Alternative splicing gives rise to at least seven potential variants that truncate the protein at different positions after the protease domain.
+- Alternative splicing produces at least seven distinct variants, each truncated at different points beyond the protease domain.

 - Conclusions: